DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-21-showing-organisation-name-when-user-belongs-to-one-organisation.md

 But some users were slightly confused about which organisation they were managing, even if they only belong to just one organisation.

-So we’ve changed it so that the organisation name is part of the caption when the user belongs to one or multiple organisations.
+So we’ve changed it so that the organisation name is part of the caption regardless of whether the user belongs to one or multiple organisations.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({